History

 The renovation, when completed as funds are received, will include a stone floor, a new mechanical-action organ, completion of the leaded hand-blown Bavarian glass windows, ornamental iron and wood work, raised altar and chancel area, an elevator and a complete kitchen.

-Each year on the first Sunday in October we thank God for the gift of this holy house where God's Word is preached and the Sacraments are received.
+which began in 1988 with the merger of three smaller Lutheran church bodies.
 Our celebration this year marked the 117th anniversary of the dedication of this building as a house of worship of the Lutheran Church.

 Our building was designed in 1880 originally for the New York City Church Extension and Missionary Society of the Methodist Episcopal Church.
 The architect, Stephen D. Hatch, provided the building with a charming facade, perhaps more Victorian than Gothic.
 Construction was completed in 1882, and the building was named St. Andrew's Chapel.
 In 1890 the church building was purchased by the congregation of Grace Evangelical Lutheran Church, which had incorporated in 1886.
 Festive dedication services marked the beginning of a new life for Grace Church.